paperboygold/enigma-paper/README.md

 # enigma-paper
 A Python implementation of the MK3 Enigma machine.
-Only kept for my reference since it's a mishmash of like three different people's code (unless that's what developing actually comes down to, in which case, I dunno man) mostly created for my own understanding of the Enigma Machine.
+Only kept for my reference since it is a combination of at least three different people's code (unless that's what developing actually comes down to, in which case, I dunno man) mostly created for my own understanding of the Enigma Machine.

 ## Examples